readysetmark/WealthPulse/Readme.md

 Balance Report
 - [x] For leaf accounts, calculate/provide book value, real value, number of units, price, price date (may drop price date)
 	- [x] Lookup price in price DB based on end date
-	- [ ] Fallback to prices within ledger if date in price DB not found
 - [x] For parent accounts & total, calculate/provide book value and real value
 - [x] Update front end
 - [x] Omit commodity-related columns if "real value" and "book value" columns are the same for the whole report (based on query parameters)